cgshep/pymsh/README.md

 <details>
 <summary><strong>MSetMuHash</strong> (Keyless, Multiset-collision Resistant)</summary>

-- **What it does**: Uses multiplication in a finite field (large prime modulus).
+- **What it does**: Uses multiplication in a finite field with a large prime modulus.
-- **Best for**: Keyless scenarios with a short output size.
+- **Best for**: Keyless scenarios.
 Good when you want collision resistance without managing keys.
 - **Supports incremental hashing?**: No.
 - **Uses a secret key**: No.
 </details>